Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 Brokerages of this nature will employ expat financial advisors who will have the ability to be more independent than the big banks.

-Multi-Office brokerages may also have products of their own but they will also be allowed to use some bespoke options to help you build a more versatile portfolio.
-With these types of companies, you will see more of a blend towards quantity and quality investors.
-Often you will find a young, high staff turnover.
+Multi-Office brokerages may also have their own products, but they will also be allowed to use bespoke options to help you build a more versatile portfolio.
+With these companies, you will see more of a blend towards quantity and quality investors.
+Often, you will find a young, high staff turnover.

 Independent Office & Solo IFAs